Chapter 1: Little Soldier

 Turning to Rosewud, he asked.
 “What’s Commandant Greysun looking for today?”

 “Boys, I think.
 He has a training camp.
 Likes them young.”

 “If you haven’t seen his operation, you’re in for a treat.
 It’s impressive.
 The regimen and discipline are beautiful to behold.
 He’s been the commandant for six years or so.”
 Rosewud turned to Blackhawk.
-“I’ll introduce you if you like.
+“I’ll introduce you.
 You might want to request Fairness Crossing for your next assignment.
-There are great rewards there for a properly motivated soldier like yourself.
-And with you being so young…” The undersecretary looked him over. “fifteen or so?”
+There are great rewards for a properly motivated soldier like yourself.
+And with you starting so young,” the undersecretary looked him over, “fifteen or so?”

 Some people just have to talk.
-You can’t stop them without offending them, so you let them talk.
-George Rosewud, just one of Geleib’s many undersecretaries, is one of those people.
+Can’t stop them without offending them, so you let them.
+George Rosewud is one of those people.

 Lord Melazera had explained, “Commandant Sulla will train you for leadership in my army.
-If you remain, you’ll be forced into the Order.
-Be careful, someday an operative will try to recruit you.
+Be careful, someday an operative will try to recruit you into the Order.
 Don’t let them tell you too much.
 They’ll kill you to protect their secrets if you don’t join.”

 Blackhawk’s understanding of it was incomplete.
-He’d heard many arguments where Gaelib accused his wife, Caileagh, of pushing things too fast.
-Each fight about the Order provided another piece of the puzzle.
-His picture was built so gradually, neither was aware he knew about it.
-They didn’t mention Black Robes or the Order, usually talking about sparrows or ravens or hawks.
+Gaelib had accused his wife, Caileagh, of pushing things too fast.
+Each argument provided another piece of the puzzle.
+His picture was built so gradually that neither was aware he knew about it.
+They didn’t mention Black Robes or the Order, usually talking about sparrows, or ravens, or hawks.

 He decided it’d be better to take control of the conversation before Rosewud revealed too much.
-He wasn’t joining the Order, didn’t plan on dying, and didn’t want to kill the undersecretary.
+He wasn’t joining the Order, didn’t plan on dying, and couldn’t kill the undersecretary.
 It would complicate his life.